Scott Elstermann counts himself lucky to be able to combine his passion and career.

 “Since WAAPA I’ve really had an interest in both areas – having the chance to perform in different shows, but also making and creating them,” he says.
 “I've been fortunate, with a lot of hard work, to juggle both those hats.

-“Each day, each week is different, which I've come to really love.
-I get to work with a lot of different people, and I quite enjoy that flexibility.”
+“Each day, week, month is different, which I've come to really love.
+I get to work with a lot of different people, and I enjoy that flexibility.”

 In 2018 Scott was the first Australian and youngest-ever international recipient to receive the Pina Bausch Fellowship for Dance and Choreography, given to four people annually.

 “To receive this opportunity skyrocketed everything,” Scott says.
-“I got to travel to Europe for four months and receive mentorship whilst visiting some of the most renowned dance companies.
+“I got to travel to Europe for four months and receive mentorship whilst visiting some of the most renowned dance companies in the world.

 “It opened my eyes to what is happening in the dance industry globally, and in particular, my field of contemporary dance.”